The volunteers make parkrun happen; they run the local events.

 The Run Report Writer produces a written summary of the event which is uploaded to the news page of the event website.

 Photographers capture images of our events in order to help us to inspire other people to engage in physical activity and to redefine what it means to be active.
 This imagery also provides a means for historical recording of our events over time.
-All volunteer photographers are required to follow our Photography and Filming Policy.
+All volunteer photographers are required to follow our Photography Policy.